8 Tips for buying a house in Tenerife from our expert local lawyers, specialising in Spanish Property Law and Property Purchase.

 - The Value Added Tax (IGIC), in the case of new houses or first transmission of a property.
 Tax rate of 7 %.

 - The Property Transfer Tax (ITP), in the case of second-hand residences or second transmission.
 The tax rate is 6.5 %.
 It must be paid if VAT (IGIC) is not applied in the transmission.

 - Tax on Documented Legal Acts (AJD).
 It must be paid if the house is purchased and VAT (IGIC) is applied, and if it is purchased through a mortgage.

 In addition, there are other expenses that must be taken into account:

 - Public deed at the notary.

 - Registration of the deed in the Land Registry.

 - In the event that it is necessary to request a mortgage, it is also necessary to include the appraisal and the notary, the mortgage taxes and the registration of the deed in the Land Registry.

-During the year you will also have to deal with other taxes, such as the Land Tax (IBI), property taxes, the Wealth Tax – if applicable -, the Personal Income Tax (IRPF) or, if you do not live in Spanish territory permanently, the Non-Resident Income Tax.
+During the year you will also have to deal with other taxes, such as the Land Tax (IBI), property taxes, the Wealth Tax – if applicable -, the Personal Income Tax (IRPF) or, if you do not live in Spanish territory permanently, the Non-Resident Income Tax in Spain.
 We can assist with ensuring compliance with all taxes relating to home-ownership in Tenerife.